Pounding Systems (1994)

 Pounding Systems (33 mins 31 secs excerpt) as low res, (digitised from VHS source) on Vimeo.

-Chodzko created Pounding Systems from the idea of an official ‘diplomatic’ car cruising the city and melding with a nightclub playing ecstatic ‘folk’ dance music from across the world.
-Imagining a restless, aberrant, resistant hybrid creature prowling the streets in a section of the city, as the car slowed down at road junctions or traffic lights the music would grind to a low menacing growl and when travelling above the speed limit would begin to accelerate to shrill and frantic levels of distortion.
-Driving the car himself Chodzko intended the work as a form of empathy for pedestrians making their way to or from the various embassies in the area.
-He would choose to play a particular country’s music when close to its representative embassy quickly changing cassette tapes from their archive on the passenger seat of the car would.
-A camera mounted externally on the car’s bonnet recorded the journeys with their accompanying soundtracks.
-The frame showed the the streets ahead of the car reflected in the car’s windscreen as well as the streets and buildings receding behind the car.
-These videos were then shown on a monitor inside the RCA gallery while for the duration of the exhibition the car itself was mostly absent from the exhibition, being out roaming the streets.
+Adam Chodzko created Pounding Systems from imagining an official ‘diplomatic’ car cruising the city and melding into a nightclub, playing ecstatic ‘folk’ dance music from across the world from a modified tape cassette player sound system in the vehicle’s dashboard.
+Picturing it as a restless, aberrant, resistant hybrid creature prowling the streets, as the car slowed down at road junctions or traffic lights the music would grind to a low menacing growl, and when travelling above the speed limit would begin to accelerate to shrill and frantic levels of distortion.
+Driving the car himself Chodzko intended the work as a form of empathy for pedestrians making their way to or from the various embassies located in Kensington.
+On the car’s music system that he had modified Chodzko would play a particular country’s music when close to its representative embassy, quickly changing cassette tapes from their archive on the passenger seat of the car when moving towards the next embassy along his route.
+A camera mounted externally on the car’s bonnet recorded the journeys with their accompanying ‘soundtracks’.
+The frame of the image showed the the streets ahead of the car reflected in the car’s windscreen, as well as the streets and buildings receding behind the vehicle.
+This video was then shown on a monitor inside the RCA gallery, while for the duration of the exhibition the car itself was mostly absent from it, being out roaming the streets.

 Around this time Chodzko had been reading Maya Deren‘s Divine Horsemen: Living Gods of Haiti and decided as a final act of liberation for the final week of the exhibition to play Deren’s recording of Haitian voudoun music from the car’s modified sound system.
-Without telling the curators he drove the car out of the city and into the landscape around Allhallows on the Isle of Grain, Kent, playing the Voudoun ritual drumming at every speed (from 1mph to 70mph), determined randomly by his navigation of the route.
+Without telling the curators he drove the car out of the city and into the landscape around Allhallows on the Isle of Grain, Kent, playing the Voudoun ritual drumming at every speed (from 1mph to 70mph), determined by the changing speed of the car as he navigated the route.
 Chodzko then replaced the Pounding Systems video tape that played on the monitor inside the RCA gallery with the video footage of this ‘escape’, entitling it, Speed Releaser.

 Speed Releaser (10 mins 19 secs excerpt) as low res, (digitised from VHS source) on Vimeo.